linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

 ### 18.12.2022 (announcement LinkLab)
+- We have updated this plugin: Affiliate Plugin

+### 18.12.2022 (announcement Plop)
+- We have updated this plugin: Affiliate Plugin

+### 18.12.2022 (announcement LinkLab)
 - We have updated this plugin: Teams Plugin

 ### 18.12.2022 (announcement Plop)